SamDuan/DA-p3/submission.md

 - [https://mapzen.com/data/metro-extracts/metro/raleigh_north-carolina/](https://mapzen.com/data/metro-extracts/metro/raleigh_north-carolina/)
 - [https://www.openstreetmap.org/relation/179052](https://www.openstreetmap.org/relation/179052)

-This map is of the city I used to live, so I’m quite interested to see what database querying reveals.
+This map is of a city that I used to live, so I’m quite interested to see what database querying reveals.

 ## Problems Encountered in the Map
 The full size map was run against audit.py, data.py and db.py sequentially, and few problems with the data are found as shown below: